The Ninja Warriors (1994 video game)

-The Ninja Warriors is a beat 'em up video game developed by Natsume for the Super Nintendo Entertainment System and published by Taito in Japan and North America in 1994 and by Titus in Europe in 1995.
+The Ninja Warriors is a beat 'em up video game developed by Natsume Co., Ltd. for the Super Nintendo Entertainment System and published by Taito in Japan and North America in 1994 and by Titus in Europe in 1995.
 It is a follow-up to Taito's 1987 arcade game of the same title, and shares similar gameplay.
 The player can choose between playing as one of three ninja androids, each with different attributes and a unique set of moves including jumps, dashes, throws, and other attacks.
 The game was developed by the same team at Natsume that later developed Wild Guns (1994).

 The game was generally well received by critics.
-They compared the quality of The Ninja Warriors to Neo Geo and arcade games, and the tight controls and vibrant graphics were universally praised.
-Reviewers disagreed on the quality of several aspects including the difficulty, sound quality, and how well the game distinguished itself among the myriad of beat 'em up games.
+They compared the quality of The Ninja Warriors to Neo Geo and arcade games, and they felt the game had tight controls and vibrant graphics.
+Some reviewers disagreed on the quality of several aspects including the difficulty, sound quality, and how well the game distinguished itself among the myriad of beat 'em up games.
 An enhanced remaster titled The Ninja Saviors: Return of the Warriors was released in 2019.